Spotlight: Data Quality – Dimension 3, Accuracy

 Chris Ciompi: Hi, everyone, and thanks for coming to the table again to chat through another dimension of data quality.
 Let’s talk about accuracy.
 So, on to Ángel again.
 Please define accuracy as it relates to data quality.

 Chris Ciompi: Thank you.
-Okay, Patricia.
-Why is accuracy important for consumers of sustainability data?
+Patricia, why is accuracy important for consumers of sustainability data?

 Patricia Pina: Sustainability data is used to make decisions.
 If you have the wrong data, you will make the wrong decisions.
 So, accuracy is critical.
 It is the basis, the building block of everything else.
 And just to illustrate this point: if we look into CO2 emissions data, which happens to be both the most reported metric and the most used in the industry, and we focus on reported data, which is the most stable and mature data in the market, we see very different numbers floating around in the market.
 Our research found that in 40% of the cases, there were discrepancies in the numbers offered by data providers on those companies.
 Addressing these discrepancies is important because it makes a huge difference in the calculations and reports that market participants use to inform about the emissions of their financial products.
 It can increase the carbon footprint by as much as 20%, and even more.
 And just to put the 20% in perspective: 7% is the annual decrease that we need to head towards in order to meet the Paris Alignment.
 So, 20-30% are very significant numbers.